Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 Which prescription medicines may be used for pain?

-- Several kinds of prescription pain medicines are available.
-An example is opioid, or narcotic, pain medicine.
-Prescription pain medicines may be used for short-term (acute) pain.
-These medicines may not be given for long-term (chronic) pain control.
-Ask your healthcare provider how to take your specific prescription pain medicine safely.
+- Prescription pain medicines such as opioids, or narcotics, are only used for short-term (acute) pain.
+Your healthcare provider will tell you how to take your specific prescription pain medicine safely.
 Your provider will tell you about common and serious side effects of the medicine and what to do if they happen.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your provider.
 Too much acetaminophen may cause liver damage.

 - Muscle relaxers help decrease pain and muscle spasms.